code-dot-org/code-dot-org/apps/src/tutorialExplorer/README.md

 Management of the source gsheet is a significant task in itself, and the sheet has some internal complexity so that it can generate the appropriate values for the variety of `displayweight_*` and `popularityrank_*` columns (which correspond to "Recommended" vs. "Most popular" in the UI).

+_Note:_ As of 2024 we will manually sort activities by displayweight on the cdo-tutorials gsheet with new activities at the top of the list followed by ranking in popularity from the pervious year.
+See [this PR](https://github.com/code-dot-org/code-dot-org/pull/60728) for more details.

 ## Components

 Each React component is in its own file with a brief comment at the top describing its use.